The Evolution of Security Camera Technology

 Edge Computing

-Processing will increasingly happen on the camera itself rather than centralized servers, allowing:
+Processing will increasingly happen on the device itself, allowing:

 - Faster response times